arching-kaos/arching-kaos/docs/README.md

 a list of all the mixtapes to listen on demand.

 #### 6. Uses expressJS to create and run an API that holds a list of shows and an IP whitelist for authenticating uploaders.
+ExpressJS is a nodeJS library that helps us create an HTTP server instance which can be manually routed.
+What I do in there, is providing routes that activate certain procedures.
+We use this for registering uploaders, upload mixtapes and provide the mixtape list to whoever applies for it.

 #### 7. Uses CJDNS network for unique IP per uploader.
+As most of the devices connected to the internet are mostly routed through a NAT network, it's not possible to have different uploaders registered through their IPs.
+CJDNS creates a p2p mesh network, which is based on public/private key encryption.
+Every peer (user of this program) has a unique cryptographic key pair which consists of a public and a private key.
+The private one is used to sign outgoing packets and decrypt incoming ones, while the public one is used to encrypt packets for the particular peer.
+The public key is also transformed to a private IPv6 on fc00::/7 block which can be then used for actually send and receive packets from and to the network.

 #### 8. Uses Liquidsoap to provide inputs to icecast2.
+We already have a stream server, icecast v2, set up, waiting to server streams to clients.
+But actually, there are no streams.
+What we are going to about it, is use Liquidsoap for playing a playlist containing the mixtapes, which is regularly refreshed and reload, to icecast's specific mount point so listeners can reach to listen to.

 #### 9. Uses charybdis-ircd for communication.
+Many different IRC daemons/servers were investigated to see what fits best, in terms of connectivity, maintainance and the ability to make a network of IRC servers.
+I choose charybdis-ircd for being the most complete IRCv3.
+It can also connect to other charybdis-ircd instances which is good option for creating a network of IRC servers to prevent downtime and centrality problems.

 ## How the installation works